Confidence polytopes for quantum process tomography: Introduction

-The problem of obtaining reliable confidence regions is also important for quantum process tomography (QPT)~\cite{Poyatos1997,Chuang1997,D'Ariano2001}, which is the natural extension of QST.
-QPT can be used for the analysis of the performance of quantum devices and quality of quantum gates~\cite{D'Ariano2002,White2004,Knill2008}.
-By exploiting the Choi-Jamiolkowski isomorphism~\cite{Jamiolkowski1972,Choi1975,Jiang2013}, the QPT task can be reduced to QST of a specific quantum state of higher dimensionality, which is known as the Choi state.
-Therefore, one can think of using similar methods for estimating the precision of QPT protocols.
-The bootstrapping approach from the QST domain~\cite{Renner2012} has been generarlized for the QPT case~\cite{Thinh2019} but without provable accuracy, and it is computationally intensive.
+The task of obtaining reliable confidence regions is also valuable for quantum process tomography (QPT)~\cite{Poyatos1997,Chuang1997,D'Ariano2001}, which is the natural extension of QST.
+QPT can be used for the analysis of the performance of quantum devices and quality of quantum gates in quantum information processing devices~\cite{D'Ariano2002,White2004,Knill2008}.
+By exploiting the Choi-Jamiolkowski isomorphism~\cite{Jamiolkowski1972,Choi1975,Jiang2013} also known as the channel-state duality.
+In other words, a quantum channel can be seen as a quantum state so that the QPT task can be reduced to QST of a specific quantum state of higher dimensionality, which is known as the Choi state.
+One can then think of using similar methods for estimating the precision of QPT protocols.
+The bootstrapping approach from the QST domain~\cite{Renner2012} has been extended to the QPT case~\cite{Thinh2019}, but without provable accuracy and with high computational costs.
 The generalization of the precision-guaranteed QST scheme~\cite{Sugiyama2013} for quantum processes has also been proposed~\cite{Kiktenko2020}.
-However, this approach is computationally efficient, but it is limited to the consideration of the Hilbert-Schmidt distance between true Choi state and the corresponding point estimator.
+Although this approach is computationally efficient, it is limited to the consideration of the Hilbert-Schmidt distance between true Choi state and the corresponding point estimator.